What Is Trauma Dumping? Examples, Signs, and Effects

 Because social media is all about sharing self-focused information, it’s the ideal forum for trauma dumping.
 A phenomenon known as sadfishing is a type of social media trauma dumping in which users “fish” for sympathetic reactions and comments by posting sad stories and images.
 Since there is no face-to-face contact and they’re not speaking to one person in particular, oversharers don’t have to think about the impact of their posts on their friends.

-By sharing an aspect of their inner life, online trauma dumpers are striving to create a sense of connection and overcome the loneliness that’s so common among young people today.
-While the supportive comments they receive may be helpful in the moment, they can’t replace the benefits of a real-life authentic connection
+By sharing an aspect of their inner life, online trauma dumpers are seeking emotional support and striving to create a sense of connection and overcome the loneliness that’s so common among young people today.
+While the supportive comments they receive may be helpful in the moment, they can’t replace the benefits of a real-life authentic connection.

 Furthermore, trauma-focused posts may be harmful for those who read them.
 A qualitative study on social media trauma dumping found that adolescents who viewed oversharing or “stressed” posts from peers felt more depressed and stressed themselves.
 In addition, posts about self-harm behaviors can be particularly triggering for those who have self-harmed in the past.